gnebbia/nmap_tutorial/README.md

 network inventory, support/patching, discover unauthorized devices, etc...

-OS Detection is enabled with the option “-O”, and it better works if on the system there is at least one closed and one opened port, a useful option with this, can be to add the “-v” to be verbose.
+OS Detection is enabled with the option "-O", and it better works if on the system there is at least one closed and one opened port, a useful option with this, can be to add the "-v" to be verbose.
 Other useful options related to OS detection are:

 * --osscan-limit #this will disable OS detection if no at least